2008 Tampa Bay Rays season: September

 Troy Percival was activated from the disabled list on September 2.
 In Toronto for his second outing since his return, he allowed a walk-off grand slam with two outs when the Rays were ahead by a single run and in position to win the game in extra innings.
 Against Boston during another extra inning game, Percival came in to close with a three-run lead and allowed the first three batters to reach base.
 He was removed from the game in favor of Jason Hammel, who had never recorded a save at the MLB level, and was the only remaining reliever available for the Rays in the game due to its length.
 Hammel converted the save opportunity, but many questioned if Percival should remain as the team's closer.
 The reason for Percival's removal from the game against Boston was a stiff back, and not for the game's situation, or for any sort of leg injury that had plagued him throughout the year.
 Percival stated that because of warming up multiple times throughout the game, only to not come in until the Rays took a lead, was what pained his back.
 Percival acknowledged that he knew he didn't feel well, and that he should have called for his own removal, but decided that with the lead the Rays had, he was able to get the job done.
 As a result of the game, the Rays decided to not use Percival too often on consecutive nights, and using him in a tie game if the situation of the game changes while he is warming up.
 He still was listed as the team's closer.

-Instant Replay made its debut in Major League Baseball at Tropicana Field on September 3 after Alex Rodriguez of the New York Yankees hit a ball near the left-field foul pole that was initially ruled a home run by third base umpire Brian Runge.
+Instant replay made its Major League Baseball debut at Tropicana Field on September 3 after Alex Rodriguez of the New York Yankees hit a ball near the left-field foul pole that was initially ruled a home run by third base umpire Brian Runge.
 Rays manager Joe Maddon argued that the ball was foul and asked for a review.
 After a conversation among the umpires, though all agreed the play was ruled correctly, crew chief Charlie Reliford allowed the replay to take place and after review, upheld the home run call.
 On September 19 at Tropicana Field, instant replay overturned a call on the field for the first time ever in Major League Baseball.
-A fly ball hit by Rays' first baseman Carlos Peña, the umpires ruled, was interfered with by a fan sitting in the front row of the stands, when the ball hit the hands of the fan and fell back onto the field of play.
+A fly ball hit by Rays first baseman Carlos Peña, the umpires ruled, was interfered with by a fan sitting in the front row of the stands, when the ball hit the hands of the fan and fell back onto the field of play.
 After Joe Maddon requested the umpires hold a conference to discuss the play, the umpires, headed by Gerry Davis, decided to look at instant replay.
 Just over four minutes later, Davis returned to the field and signaled that the ball was a home run.